CfA-Library/Cite_Astro_Software/Guidelines.md

 Even if we would recommend it, what fraction of code should be covered.
 80% ?
 90% ?
 Should only the regression tests cover 100% of the code?

+### Decisions....

+Discussion/analysis of decisions made: why did the authors do X? what can others learn from the experience of developing X?